kubermatic/docs/content/kubeone/master/workers/machine_controller.en.md

 the `output.tf` file if you're using Terraform.

-If you're using the [KubeOne Terraform Integration][terraform-integration], you can define intial MachineDeployment objects in the `output.tf` file under the [`kubeone_workers` section][terraform-integration].
+If you're using the [KubeOne Terraform Integration][terraform-integration], you can define initial MachineDeployment objects in the `output.tf` file under the [`kubeone_workers` section][terraform-integration].
 We already define initial MachineDeployment objects in our example Terraform configs and you can modify them by setting the appropriate variables or by modifying the